Ultimate Guide to Things to do in Stratford Ontario

 Right now you can enjoy their summer and fall pop up light displays on Tom Patterson Island and at the Festival Theatre.
 If you’re looking for romantic things to do in Stratford Ontario then take an evening stroll along the Avon River and cross the illuminated bridge with its range of colours over to Tom Patterson Island.
 Here you can enjoy dinner Al Fresco under the stars on the Island that’s lit by strings of lights.
 At the Festival Theatre you’ll find a large heart that glows at night.

-Lights On Stratford is one of the best things to do in Stratford in the winter!
+Lights On Stratford is one of the best things to do in the winter in Stratford!
 The festival runs from mid-December through mid-January.

 For more incredible places to see lights check out these Magical Light Displays in Ontario!